top of page

 The same year, he collaborated with the Teatro del Liceu in Barcelona in the production of Franz Schubert's Winterreise recital.
 Tal Rosner used photographs of Antonio's artworks in a video that served as the scenery for the concert under Bárbara Lluch, the stage director, held in the former Model prison in Barcelona on March 23, 24 and 25.
 In addition, the Liceu organized an individual exhibition in the fifth gallery of the ex-jail, converted into a cultural centre, that lasted three weeks.
 Antonio's works were displayed inside prison cells, giving them new meaning and context.

 Antonio's first retrospective exhibition in Catalonia opened on September 21, 2023, at the La Pedrera Foundation headquarters in Gaudí's Casa Milà.
 The show included more than one hundred pieces from the beginning of his career to the present.
 Among the latter, he showed some paintings depicting his home, still in progress, alongside a sculpture on the same theme.
+This exhibition travels in January 2024 to the Drents Museum in Assen, Netherlands, where it is on display until June 2.
+With almost the same list of works, but with the addition of the painting Woman in the Bathtub from 1968, this is the artist's first solo exhibition in the Netherlands.

 Source: Based on the biography published in the TF 2011 book, reformed, expanded and translated by Beatriz Hidalgo Caldas